PA Official: We only keep Convention on Elimination of Discrimination Against Women when "consistent with Islamic law"

 [Official PA daily Al-Hayat Al-Jadida, March 6, 2020]

 Supreme Shari’ah Judge and Chairman of the Supreme Council for Shari'ah Justice Mahmoud Al-Habbash: "President [Abbas'] ratification in 2009 (sic., 2014) of the CEDAW convention was a ratification conditioned on what is consistent with the Palestinian constitution, with the Basic Law… We have a Basic Law that says: 'Islamic law is the source of legislation' … Truthfully, even if we signed the CEDAW convention we are not committed to it at all, except for what is consistent with Islamic law.
 We support all of the international laws on the condition that they are consistent with the Palestinian people’s religious, national, and cultural heritage.
 There is a constitutional provision.
-There is a decision of the Constitutional Court that settles this dispute.
-We are committed to the international laws in what does not contradict our national heritage, religious heritage, and our faith.
+The Constitutional Court has decided to settle this dispute.
+We are committed to international laws that do not contradict our national heritage, religious heritage, and faith.
 The president has said this, the [PA] government has said this, and we [the Supreme Council for Shari’ah Justice] have said this."

 [Facebook page of Supreme Shari’ah Judge Mahmoud Al-Habbash, Jan.
 9, 2020]